Booking a cruise from the US this summer? Here's what you need to know - KESQ

 There’s hope on the horizon for travelers who’ve been waiting to set sail on a cruise from the United States.

-A handful of sailings from US ports are slated to embark within the next month, nearly 15 months after a no-sail order from the US Centers for Disease and Control and Prevention brought cruises to a halt.
+Sailings on numerous cruise lines are slated to embark from US ports within the next month, nearly 15 months after a no-sail order from the US Centers for Disease and Control and Prevention brought cruises to a halt.

 Most ships are still awaiting CDC approval to sail.
 Since October of last year, the agency has issued a series of evolving requirements and guidelines in the form of a Conditional Sailing Order.